lcnbr/PhysVault/PhysNotes/AnalyticalMech/canonical transformation.md

 $$\mathbf{p} \cdot \mathbf{q} \equiv \sum_{k=1}^{N} p_{k} q_{k}.$$

-The dot product (also known as an "[[inner product]]") maps the two coordinate lists into one variable representing a single numerical value.
+The dot product (also known as an "[[../math/inner product]]") maps the two coordinate lists into one variable representing a single numerical value.

 # Direct approach#
 The functional form of [[Hamilton's equations]] is